4 reviews

 Please discuss this further with our sales team who will be happy to assist in picking the best trip for your family.

 Your trip starts at your hotel in Porto.
-All of our self-guided holidays are sold on a Land Only basis, allowing you the flexibility to choose the travel method which best suits you.
+All of our self-guided holidays are sold on a Land Only basis, allowing you the flexibility to choose the travel method that best suits you.
 The nearest airport for this trip is Porto Airport, which is well-served with many departures from UK regional airports.

 If you are flying into Porto Airport it is possible to take the Metro into Porto city for approximately €3.
 The journey takes approximately 30 minutes and the metro runs every 20 minutes.
 For more information please visit www.metrodoporto.pt.